9 Tips for Cleaning Solar Panels With Hard Water in 2023

 Washing panels in cooler weather avoids this.
 Cleaning panels in the shade can prevent this issue.

-Cleaning solar panels with hard water is best done early in the morning or on a cloudy day.
+The best time to clean solar panels is in the early in the morning or on a cloudy day.

 Low-pressure sprays do not do this.
 Sprays are best.
 Instead, use moderate-pressure sprays, which are advised.